bgeorgieff/library-api-nestjs/README.md

 SENDER_EMAIL = your_sender_email;
 ```

- ## This version of the project contains multiple logic changes
+ ## The current version of the project contains multiple logic changes
- ## PREVIOUS VERSION is deployed in Heroku - https://the-curious-readers-api.herokuapp.com/api
+ <b>PREVIOUS VERSION</b> is deployed in Heroku - https://the-curious-readers-api.herokuapp.com/api